moliver4/ClosetApp/README.md

 This app requires the Open Weather API key.
 To gain an api key, please sign up [here](https://rapidapi.com/community/api/open-weather-map/endpoints).
 Use this API key in the users model where the method to fetch the weather data is stored.

 ## Usage
 Because this website is not hosted yet, to launch the website on your localhost, start the rails server in your command line.
 ```bash
 rails s
 ```
+If figaro gem is showing a reject error, comment it out in the Gemfile and proceed onwards with your own API key.
+The dependency is not working.
 Sign Up to create a new account and password.
 This will allow you to now Log In and Create a Closet.
 Once you Create a Closet, you can then Add a New Item and even upload a photo of that item!

 ## Built With